zhuzhiworld/Terahertz-pumping/README.md

 Please refer to the Namd manual for the specific meaning of the tclBCScript parameter in the following code.

-2. Trajectory analysis:
-out.dcd: This file stores the trajectory of all atom position coordinates.
+5) out.dcd: This file stores the trajectory of all atom position coordinates.

+## Trajectory analysis code

 flow.tcl: This is a code program that calls VMD software to analyze water flow, with the command "source com_flow.tcl".

-3. Calculation of Water Molecule Infrared Spectrum.
+## Calculation of Water Molecule Infrared Spectrum

 The IR Spectral Density Calculator Plugin  in VMD software can also be used to compute IR spectral densities.

+## Reference

+Qi-Lin Zhang, Tong Zhou, Chao Chang, Shi-Yu Gu, Yun-Jie Wang, Qi Liu, and Zhi Zhu, Physical Review Letters, Under review, ID: LJ18210